 The knee is attached to the column and has guideways by which it can move up and down with the help of the elevating screw for adjusting its height.

 The saddle is present on the top of the knee which further carries the table.
 Its basic function is to support the table.

 A saddle can slide on the guideways which are exactly at 90 degrees to the column face.
 Saddle moves crosswise(in or out) on guideways provided on the knee.

 The table is present on the top of the saddle.
 The table consists of T-slots or sometimes fixtures are used for holding up the workpiece on the table.
 A table can travel longitudinally in a horizontal plane.

 It is also called as the over-hanging arm.
 Overarm is present at the top of the column.
 The basic function of the over-arm is to support the arbor and spindle.

 The top portion of the column contains the spindle.
 The spindle is also an important part of the machine as it the part where the multipoint cutter is attached.

 Power required for the rotation of the spindle is obtained from the motor through belt, gear and clutch assembly.

 The working principle of the Milling machine is,

-- The working principle employed in the metal removing operation on a milling machine is that the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.
+- It employed in the metal removing operation on a milling machine is that the work is rigidly clamped on the table of the machine and the revolving cutter which has multiple teeth is mounted on the arbor.